xxx/fakeimage/README.md

 A small Sinatra app influenced by <http://dummyimage.com>.

-Try it online at [http://fakeimage.herokuapp.com](http://fakeimage.herokuapp.com)
+Try it online at [http://fakeimage.fly.dev](http://fakeimage.fly.dev)

 ## Installation

-Requires ruby 2.7+.
+Requires Ruby 2.7+.
 May work with older versions, but not tested or supported.

 #### Via RubyGems
 ```bash